A: There is no token associated with this project and anyone can use it.

 A: Since ETH is not an ERC20 token, it does not offer a spend allowance feature.
 So in order to automate ETH swaps, we would have to take custody of ETH, which we will never do.
 We use WETH instead, and you can wrap ETH in-app by clicking "Get WETH."
-You can do the same thing on other networks like Polygon and Avalanche by wrapping Matic (wMATIC) or wrapping Avax (wAVAX).
+We have use a wrapped version of the native token of that chain, so you do the same thing on other networks.
+Use WMATIC, WAVAX, WBNB, & WFTM.

 A: This is difficult to answer because it depends on the asset, the market, and your swap constraints.

 A: Dexible will never be cheaper than Uni for a single txn—that’s not the goal.
-Dexible isn't competing on minimizing fees, though minimizing fees is certainly better for both Dexible and its users.
+Though minimizing fees is certainly better for both Dexible and its users, Dexible isn't competing on minimizing fees.
 Dexible is focused on optimal price discovery and algo order conditionality, either waiting for specific price movements (limit or stop loss) or reducing large amounts of slippage for illiquid tokens.
 Not all liquidity sources are created equal.
 Some have plenty of liquid such that a single swap over 10k wouldn’t have much impact on the outcome.
 Others might have 8-20% impact on the output, because there isn’t enough liquid to support large trades.
 To get around the latter, people break up large swaps into multiple swaps and watch DEX dashboards to know when to execute the next swap.
 Instead of doing that, they can use Dexible to do it for them.

 A: Dexible's settlement contract is doing more work than Uniswap (thus using more gas).
 We have to confirm token balances, transfer tokens to our settlement contract, then settle on one or more DEXs through 0x Dex Aggregator, then confirm results, etc. We use a 600k Dexible gas limit as a high-mark in our quotes; we normally see gas using between 250k-530k in real life on Ethereum mainnet.
 Why the huge range?
 Because not all token implementations are the same.
 Tellor (TRB), for example, uses over 100k to transfer tokens while something like DAI uses a lot less gas points.